Western Forest

 Programme area

-The Western Forest will span the entirety of Gloucestershire, Wiltshire, Forest of Avon (West of England) and Great Western Community Forest (Swindon Borough), supporting the 2.5 million people who call this area home.
+The Western Forest will span the entirety of Gloucestershire, Wiltshire, the Forest of Avon (West of England), and the Great Western Community Forest (Swindon Borough), supporting the 2.5 million people who call this area home.

-The Forest of Avon Plan has informed our key priority areas (1, 4 & 5) - mapping from the West of England Local Nature Recovery Strategy and other nature recovery plans has helped us identify where we can have the most transformative impact.
+The Forest of Avon Plan has been instrumental in guiding the identification of key priority areas (1, 4 & 5), with mapping from the West of England Local Nature Recovery Strategy and other nature recovery plans helping to pinpoint where we can have the greatest impact for nature recovery.These priority areas, ranging from the rolling hills of the Cotswold National Landscape and the Mendips to the vibrant hotspots of Bristol and Gloucester, represent the greatest opportunities for both nature and people.

 Key measures